bitfocus/companion-module-roland-m5000/HELP.md

 * EQ Status

 **Presets:**
-* There are two presets is groups for each channel type: A simple up/down relative fader action and a channel status button which gives the channel name, level and a mute toggle.
+* There are three presets in groups for each channel type: A simple up/down relative fader action and a channel status button which gives the channel name, level and a mute toggle.

 #### Possible additions if needed
 **Possible future Variables:** (not yet implemented)